vishipayyallore/eshop-client-ngweb/README.md

 ### Client application in Angular (`5 minutes`)

 > 1. Discussion
-> 1. why angular? why not?
+> 1. Why Angular?
+Why not?

 ### How to start a project (`5 minutes`)